Want to just get started? Click here to sign up for Shopify and transfer your website to Shopify today.

-Already on another ecommerce tool and want to make the switch?
+Already using another tool and want to make the switch?
 This guide will help you transfer your store to Shopify in four easy steps.
 I’ll walk you through each of them, so you can move your store to Shopify without any hiccups.

 In mapping out these steps, I’ve assumed a few things:

-- You already have a store built that’s generating revenue.
+- You have a store that’s generating revenue

 Let’s dive in.

 Top Ecommerce Platforms to Transfer Your Website to Shopify

 If you want to transfer your website to Shopify, you’ll need an ecommerce platform.
 Here’s the best options.